TiyoNotFound/OpenCAL/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-This README now includes an example implementation showcasing how to use the OpenCAL library.
+This version includes a tabulated view of the engine types for better clarity.
 Adjust it based on your specific repository details and preferences.